AncestryDNA® - Frequently Asked Questions

-Your AncestryDNA Kit will be delivered within approximately 7-10 business days.
-AncestryDNA test results will normally take about 6-8 weeks to process from the time that the lab receives your DNA sample.
+Your AncestryDNA® kit will be delivered within approximately 7-10 business days.
+AncestryDNA® test results will normally take about 6-8 weeks to process from the time that the lab receives your DNA sample.
 Please note that you must also activate your DNA kit online in order to begin processing.

-If you have not received your AncestryDNA results after 8 weeks, please contact member services as follows:
+If you have not received your AncestryDNA® results after 8 weeks, please contact Ancestry Support.

-Autosomal DNA testing includes the other 22 pairs of chromosomes that aren't the X or Y chromosome that determine your gender.
+Autosomal DNA testing includes the other 22 pairs of chromosomes that aren't the X or Y chromosome that determine your biological sex.
 Autosomal testing allows you to find family across all lines in your family tree.
 That means both men and women can take the test, and the results are not limited to just the direct maternal or paternal lines.

 Your autosomal chromosomes carry genetic information from both your parents that's passed down through the generations.

-Using autosomal testing, AncestryDNA surveys over 700,000 locations in your DNA, all with a simple saliva sample.
+Using autosomal testing, AncestryDNA® surveys over 700,000 locations in your DNA, all with a simple saliva sample.

-We test the DNA collected in a customer’s saliva sample, which contains cells from multiple sources, including often blood cells created by bone marrow.
+We test the DNA collected in a customer’s saliva sample, which contains cells from multiple sources, often including blood cells created by bone marrow.
 If you received a bone marrow transplant, your saliva will probably include your own DNA and the DNA of your bone marrow donor.
 This combination of DNA can cause your results to be inconclusive or even possibly report the results of your donor.
-As a result, Ancestry does not recommend the AncestryDNA product to bone marrow recipients.
+As a result, Ancestry does not recommend the AncestryDNA® kit to bone marrow recipients.
 However, there is no impact to your results if you are a bone marrow donor.

 If you have any further questions, please contact Ancestry Support.

 We test the DNA collected in a customer’s saliva sample, which contains cells from multiple sources, including often blood cells created by stem cells.
 If you received a stem cell transplant, your saliva will probably include your own DNA and the DNA of your stem cell donor.
 This combination of DNA can cause your results to be inconclusive or even possibly report the results of your donor.
-As a result, Ancestry does not recommend the AncestryDNA product to stem cell recipients.
+As a result, Ancestry does not recommend the AncestryDNA® kit to stem cell recipients.
 However, there is no impact to your results if you are a stem cell donor.

 If you have any further questions, please contact Ancestry Support.

-AncestryDNA is offered by Ancestry International DNA, LLC, a member of the Ancestry family of companies, the world's largest online resource for family history.
+AncestryDNA® is offered internationally by Ancestry International DNA, LLC, a member of the Ancestry® family of companies, the world's largest online resource for family history.

-You can link your Ancestry family tree to your DNA results on your personal status page.
+You can link your Ancestry® family tree to your DNA results on your personal status page.
 Just click on Settings and then scroll down to 'Family Tree Linking' to link your DNA results to a family tree.
 Currently, you can only link one tree to your DNA results.

 Your family tree may go back hundreds of years, but there could be more to your family's story that's just out of reach of paper documents and conventional research.
-AncestryDNA can reach back hundreds, maybe even a thousand years, to tell you things that aren't in historical records—things you might have never known otherwise.
+AncestryDNA® can reach back hundreds, maybe even a thousand years, to tell you things that aren't in historical records—things you might have never known otherwise.